Mammoth Media, the startup behind chat fiction app Yarn, raises $13M

 The app recently launched Hack’d, a horror series featuring Musical.ly star Kristen Hancher.
 Vatere said we can expect to see more series starring social media influencers — after seeing reaction videos to Yarn content, his team thought, “Why not, instead of having them react to the story, have them in the story itself?”

+Besides subscriptions, Yarn also makes money from sponsorships — it’s a partnership with Skype, resulting in three stories that “highlight Skype’s communication features.”

-Vatere also plans to continue launching new apps.
+And Vatere plans to launch new apps.
 The idea is to continue experimenting with new formats, which means some of the apps probably won’t take off, but he’s hoping to launch “one very successful experience” each year.
 This also requires a sustainable and repeatable model for building audiences.

 “Virality is key to helping growth, but virality cannot sustain a business,” Vatere said.
-“You have to be able to do user acquisition properly … You need to udnerstand how much you can afford per user.
+“You have to be able to do user acquisition properly … You need to understand how much you can afford per user.

 We have the engine that tells us that.”